Python transforms on virtual tables

 The following settings must be enabled on the source:

 Tables used as inputs and outputs in a Python transform do not need to come from the same source, or even the same platform.
-By default, Python transforms will use Foundry's compute to read and write tables which allows querying across different external systems.
-Refer to the Compute pushdown section of this documentation for details on fully federating compute to an external system.
+By default, Python transforms will use Foundry's compute to read and write tables, which allows querying across different external systems.
+Refer to the Compute pushdown section for details on fully federating compute to an external system.

 Copied!